Event-Inspired Writing Prompts

 Works of fiction that resonate best with readers contain a kind of truth, a reflection of our own real experiences.
 That’s why looking to the events of history for story ideas is a great way to inspire a writing session.
 And of course, poetry takes inspiration from everything in the universe.
 While personal experiences may be more popular sources of inspiration, some incredible poems and stories have been triggered by real events throughout history.

-Today’s writing prompts come from major events of the 21st century.
-These prompts are for writing inspiration only and are not meant to be a comprehensive list of big events from the 1900s.
+Today’s writing prompts come from major events of the 20th and 21st centuries.
+These prompts are for writing inspiration only and are not meant to be a comprehensive list of big events from the last two centuries.
 They were chosen at random for their potential for igniting creative writing ideas.

-You can use these writing prompts to write anything you want — a poem, a short story, a blog post, or a journal entry.
-The idea is to find the prompt that speaks to you and then just start writing.
+You can use these writing prompts to write anything you want–a poem, a short story, a blog post, or a journal entry.
+The idea is to find the prompt that speaks to you and then start writing.

 Prohibition and the Great Depression